-(a) Statement of Purpose and Scope of Authority.
-Pursuant to the Civil Justice Reform Act, 28 U.S.C § 471 et seq., the United States District Court for the District of Arizona has, effective December 1, 1993, established a Differentiated Case Management ("DCM") system, which screens cases for complexity, assigns cases to specific tracks based on that complexity, and manages cases to disposition according to predetermined milestones established for respective tracks.
+- (a) Statement of Purpose and Scope of Authority.
+Pursuant to the Civil Justice Reform Act, 28 U.S.C § 471 et seq., the United States District Court for the District of Arizona has, effective December 1, 1993, established a Differentiated Case Management ("DCM") system, which screens cases for complexity, assigns cases to specific tracks based on that complexity, and manages cases to disposition according to predetermined milestones established for respective tracks. - (b) Tracks.
+Unless otherwise ordered by the assigned District Judge or Magistrate Judge, the type of cases identified in the following tracks must be assigned as follows: - (1) Expedited Track. - (A) Assignment. - (i) Cases are assigned to this track by the Clerk of Court based on nature of suit, and are those which usually are resolved on the pleadings.

-(b) Tracks.

-- (1) Expedited Track.

-- (A) Assignment.

-- (i) Cases are assigned to this track by the Clerk of Court based on nature of suit, and are those which usually are resolved on the pleadings.
 Expedited Track cases include: